campudus/vertx-json-schema-validator/README.md

 * `key` - The key to the JsonSchema to validate against
 * `json` - The Json which should be validated

+###Get all schema keys

+Use this action to get all registered schema keys

+    {
+      "action" : "getSchemaKeys",
+    }

 ###Reply messages
 The module will reply to all requests.
 In the message, there will be either a `"status" : "ok"` or a `"status" : "error"`.

+####Reply to `validate` action
 If the request could be processed without problems, it will result in an "ok" status.
 See an example here:

     {
       "status" : "ok",